-Integration Act 2010.4 Under the Commercial Passenger Vehicle Industry Act 2017, we have discretion to decide the manner in which we regulate maximum fares for unbooked taxi services.
-We may now also determine maximum fares according to, among other things, the Fair Work Commission's annual wage review under section 285 of the Fair Work Act 2009 of the Commonwealth5 and the commercial viability of operating a taxi service.6 The legal framework for setting maximum fares for unbooked taxi services is set out in Appendix G.
+We must also have regard to a range of matters under the Essential Services Commission Act 2001 and the transport system objectives and decision making principles under the Transport Integration Act 2010.
+We have discretion to decide how we will regulate maximum fares for unbooked taxi services.
+We may now also determine maximum fares that differ according to, the Fair Work Commission's annual wage review under section 285 of the Fair Work Act 2009 (Cwlth) and the commercial viability of operating a taxi service.
+The legal framework for setting maximum fares for unbooked taxi services is set out in Appendix G.

 We must complete a review of the maximum fares for unbooked taxi services no later than two years after a price determination is made.
 We made our current price determination on 2 September 2020.
 The review of this determination must be completed by 2 September 2022.

 The fares we set are maximums, meaning unbooked taxi service providers can charge below the maximum fares we set.

-Our draft decision is to increase maximum fares
+Our decision is to increase maximum fares

-We propose to increase the maximum fares by 10.4 per cent for unbooked taxi services.
-This equates to an increase of about \$1 in maximum fares for a three-kilometre trip within the Melbourne central business district,8 or \$5 for a longer trip such as from the Melbourne central business district to the Melbourne International Airport.9

-The proposed increase will apply equally to the tariff components for each tariff period across the Melbourne metropolitan, urban and large regional zones.
-See Appendix A for the maximum fares we propose to set.
+The maximum fares will increase by 11.2 per cent for unbooked taxi services effective 15 September 2022.
+This equates to an increase of about \$1.50 in maximum fares for a three-kilometre trip within the Melbourne central business district, or \$5.60 for a longer trip such as from the Melbourne central business district to the Melbourne International Airport.
+The increase will apply equally to the relevant tariff components for each tariff period across the Melbourne Metropolitan and Urban and Large Regional Zones.